20 Fun & Interesting Facts About Malta (2023 Edition)

 Related Post >> 71 Fun Facts About England

-10 Facts that make Malta a worthwhile trip:
+10 Facts that make Malta a worthwhile trip

-11. Submerged WW2 Ships
+11. Malta’s Submerged WW2 Ships

-There are several sunken World War Two ships, submarines and fighter planes scattered around the coastline of Malta.
+One of the most interesting facts about Malta’s history is that there are several sunken World War Two ships, submarines and fighter planes scattered around the coastline of Malta.

 12. The Capital is a UNESCO World Heritage Site